 With an eye toward accelerating the spread of innovative ideas and knowledge into the academic or public realm, our workshop program brings participants together to further develop and refine their work as they prepare for its eventual dissemination.

-- Hosted on the campus of the Radcliffe Institute
+- Hosted on the campus of Harvard Radcliffe Institute, subject to the health and safety guidelines of Harvard Radcliffe Institute

 - Lead applicant must be a Harvard ladder (tenured or tenure-track) faculty member (from any school); co-applicants may apply with lead applicants who meet eligibility requirements